 Disclaimer: This ride is HARD and is intended for experienced cyclists only.

 Gear: With so many variable course conditions it is hard to say what’s right or wrong.
 Gravel, cx, or mtb, any one will work, but all will have a disadvantage at some point.
-I’m running a Raleigh Roker on either a Donnelly Strada USH 32 or MSO 36, could go either way.
+I’m running on either a Donnelly Strada USH 32 or MSO 36, could go either way.
 It’s all about compromise, the key is to find a good middle ground that you’re comfortable with.
 There will be lots of climbing so plan accordingly.
-There will be a couple aid stations and maybe a sag wagon or two, but it’s a good idea to be somewhat self sufficient.
+There will an aid station mid way, but it’s always a good idea to be as self sufficient as possible.
 Weather is always something to consider, most likely hot, but anything can happen in the mountains.
 Bring on the adventure baby!

-Bottom Line: Ellensburg is getting back to what these rides are supposed to be all about.
-A big road ride with a little adventure thrown in the middle of it.
+Bottom Line: Ellensburg is what VC fondos are all about, a big road ride with a little adventure thrown in the middle of it.

-While in Ellensburg check out a few of our faves, be sure to tell them your in town for the Gran Fondo.
+While in Eburg check out a few of our faves, be sure to tell them your in town for the Gran Fondo.

 Recycle Bicycle – LBS